-Bea Moyes is a researcher and filmmaker based in East London.
-She has a Masters in Research from the London Consortium, Birkbeck College, and a BA(Hons) in History from Durham University.
+Bea Moyes is a producer, researcher and filmmaker.
+She has a Masters in Research from the London Consortium, Birkbeck College, and an undergraduate in History from Durham University.

 Bea’s work particularly involves historical research, archives and film.
-In February 2017 she began working as Project Manager and Researcher for the Thames Festival Trust’s history of the London Boatyards.
-From 2015 to 2107 she was involved with On-the-Record’s oral history project ,’A Hackney Autobiography: A History of Centerprise’, with the Bishopsgate Institute.
-She has also worked as an independent archives researcher for HLF funded project.
+Since February 2017 she has been working as Project Manager for Working River: An Oral History of London’s Boatyards, a heritage project run by the Thames Festival Trust in partnership with the Museum of London, funded by the Heritage Lottery fund.
+From 2015 she was involved with On-the-Record’s oral history project ,’A Hackney Autobiography: A History of Centerprise’, with the Bishopsgate Institute, and also worked as an archive researcher on a number of other projects.
 In December 2015, Bea completed the London’s Screen Archives film archives course, funded by Film London.
 Since, Bea has been involved in programming the ‘Women in Film’ LSA Programme which she will present in events across London for Women’s History Month in March.
 She has run a series of editing workshops for groups including the Open School East Community Docs Group, and in March 2017 will run a workshop for the LSA ‘London:A Bigger Picture’ volunteers on archive film editing.

 Bea has also worked for Smart Docs for a number of years, producing films for clients including Kings College Cultural Institute, the Science Museum, V&A, The Imperial College Centre for Engagement and Simulation Science (ICCESS) and Imperial College Healthcare Trust, Talklab collective, and the Art Workers’ Guild.